 Japan City Guides: Hida-Furukawa, Gifu Prefecture

 Hida-Furukawa is a mini-version of Takayama on the main rail route north from Nagoya.
-Set in the mountains of northern Gifu prefecture Furukawa, like nearby Takayama only 15 minutes away by train, became prosperous in the Edo Period due to the rich timber resources of the surrounding mountains which include cedar, cypress bamboo and pine.
+Set in the mountains of northern Gifu prefecture Furukawa, like nearby Takayama, only 15 minutes away by train, became prosperous in the Edo Period due to the rich timber resources of the surrounding mountains which include cedar, cypress bamboo and pine.

-The historic, canal-lined streets, temples and museums are less crowded than Takayama and the town has a wonderful calming influence, due to the small canals that flow through the streets.
+The historic, canal-lined streets, temples and museums of Hida-Furukawa are less crowded than Takayama and the town has a wonderful calming influence, due to the small canals full of carp that flow through the streets.